Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/314_Binary_Tree_Vertical_Order_Traversal.md

 Here is an example of [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15].
 Notice that every child access changes one column bucket id.
 So 12 actually goes ahead of 11.

 ![alt](https://drscdn.500px.org/photo/135826875/m%3D900/7e1d9c2bdc47791e3b54f25bf50b6370)

-__The most important thing is to think about how to guarantee the order of top-to-bottom and left-to-right.__ Left to right is easy, because we are maintaining a HashMap from column to nodes, and we can eventually add nodes column by column.
-However, DFS won't guranteee that within each column, upper level node will be add before lower level node.
-Therefore we can't use DFS here.

 ```cpp